-Cellular Phone Use in Class
+Cellular Phone Policy

-The university recognizes the growing trend regarding student possession of cellular phones with video, camera, or voice recording capabilities.
+The university recognizes the growing trend regarding student possession of cellular phones and electronic devices with video, camera, or voice recording capabilities.
 In support of each individual's reasonable expectation of privacy, the copyright and intellectual property laws, the use of these cellular phone features by NSU students must be in conjunction with express consent.
 Students are expressly forbidden to video, use camera or voice recordings without the express consent of the subject(s) being photographed or recorded.
+You may not place any pictures or videos of people on a Web page without the expressed permission of the people in the pictures or videos.
 Any student whose use of their cellular phone violates another's reasonable expectation of privacy or produces any media as a result of the cellular phone capabilities without express consent may be found in violation of this policy.
 Violations of this policy may lead to disciplinary action that may result in confiscation of the cellular phone and referral to Student Affairs as a violation of the NSU Code of Student Conduct.
 Students are instructed to refer to their center's or college's individual program policies regarding cellular phone use and possession, because additional restrictions may apply.